dwyl/rag-elixir-doc/README.md

 Having a look at these 3 responses, it seems that Claude3.5 Sonnet and ChatGTP give the "best" responses.

-However, both Anthropic and OpenAI do require an API keys.

 ### Conclusion for the choice of our models